kittisuw/Kubernetes/istio/README.md

    - Observe : Monitor How traffic is flowing,connection,Response time and Tracing
    - Control : Authentication between pod

-  The main module in Control plane is
+  The main module in Control plane(Istiod) is
   - Pilot :  Configuration discovery
   - Citadel : Certificates
   - Gallary : Configuration